LennartKeller/trf_training_tut/text/Prerequisites.md

 ```

 After only numeric data is left, we have to face the last problem in the collation problem.
 The Huggingface collation function only handles arrays of the same shape when collating them into one batch.
-In theory (e.g. with other datasets), we could have a varying number of labels, if we wanted to work shuffled texts with a variable number of sentences.
+In theory (e.g., with other datasets), we could have a varying number of labels if we wanted to work shuffled texts with a variable number of sentences.
 We tackle this problem by introducing a custom collation function to make our preparation pipeline as flexible as possible.

 ```{code-cell} ipython3
 from transformers import default_data_collator